Lagos: Quality of life

+Social situation, informal economy

+There is a huge spectrum of wealth distribution among the people that reside in Lagos.
+It ranges from the very wealthy to the very poor.
+Lagos has attracted many young people and families seeking a better life from all other parts of Nigeria and beyond.

+In some parts of Lagos, residents have one of the highest standards of living in Nigeria and in Africa.

+Reliable data on unemployment, income below the subsistence level, etc. are hardly available for Lagos – as for the whole region – and must be taken with skepticism where they are provided, e.g. in other articles (see also the previous chapter).
+The reason for this is the widespread "informal economy" (not to be confused with "shadow economy") in West Africa.
+Insufficient jobs in traditional wage labour force people to look for work elsewhere.
+This benefits the informal sector of the economy, where there is no minimum wage and workers pay no taxes, have no holiday or labour rights and often work in unsafe conditions.

+According to the International Monetary Fund, about 5.5 million people are employed in the informal economy in Lagos State alone – about three-quarters of Lagos's workforce.
+Throughout Lagos, one can observe street vendors, artisans, sellers, small and micro enterprises, shared taxis, tricycles and motorbikes (okada drivers), domestic workers, market traders and others engaged in the informal sector.

+Activities in the informal economy are not included in economic statistics.
+As a result, the wealth of the population, but also e.g. unemployment, is significantly underestimated if the massive informal economy is not taken into account.

 Recycling, sewage and water supply

 Recycling/waste management

 In Lagos, only 40 percent of waste is collected and only 13 percent is recycled.
 13,000 tonnes of waste are generated daily in the metropolis.
 Some residents burn their waste, which exacerbates pollution.

 Water supply

 Tap water in Lagos is not suitable for drinking, but can be used for other purposes such as cooking and showering.
 The water in the distribution network is often contaminated.
 Since the raw water in the lagoon is too polluted, the city draws its water from the Ogun and Owo rivers.
 There has been debate about the poor water quality in Lagos for years.
 At the same time, a sizable proportion of the residents live in slums without access to piped water and sanitation.

 Sewage

 An efficient sewage system is lacking.
 Sewage is flushed into the open sewerage system by rainwater.
 This water then carries pollutants into rivers and the lagoon.
 Sewage also enters groundwater through leaking septic tanks and latrines.
 The contaminants can then contaminate the water in wells and boreholes.
 Water sold by street vendors can also be affected, as it comes from the same sources.